 Refuge Recovery is available at non-12-step rehab centers.
 The Refuge Recovery program is based on Buddhist teachings.
 It’s a systematic practice and process designed to free people from the suffering caused by addictive cravings.

 The program has some core tenets and beliefs.
 These include the belief that recovery is both possible and available.
 Core tenets of Refuge Recovery include:

 Alternative #3: Evidence-Based Behavioral Therapy for Addiction

 Scientific research proves evidence-backed treatments effective for addiction treatment.
-Each Promises Behavioral Health rehab treatment center offers different therapies, which may include:
+Each Promises non-12-step drug rehab center offers different therapies, which may include:

-Cognitive-behavioral therapy (CBT) – Cognitive-behavioral therapy is often a core part of addiction recovery.
-Many addicts develop belief and behavior patterns that are harmful.
+- Cognitive-behavioral therapy (CBT) – Cognitive-behavioral therapy is often a core part of addiction recovery.
+Many individuals develop belief and behavior patterns that are harmful.
 These patterns contribute to their addictions and make it harder to quit.
 CBT helps you question your patterns and replace them with healthy ones.

-Multi-systemic therapy – This mode of therapy focuses on multiple risk factors that contribute to your addiction.
-These might include individual and family factors, as well as work or college and community or peer-group factors.
+- Multi-systems therapy – This mode of therapy focuses on multiple risk factors that contribute to your addiction.
+These might include individual and family factors, as well as work, college, and community or peer-group factors.

 Alternative #4: Medication for Addiction Recovery

-Medication is helpful for many addicts in a rehab treatment program.
+Medication is helpful for many of those in non-12-step addiction treatment centers.
 Naltrexone and acamprosate, for instance, help prevent relapses.
-These drugs usually work best in conjunction with therapy.
+These medications usually work best in conjunction with therapy.

 Start Your Recovery Journey at Promises Behavioral Health